 Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Group and the revenue can be reliably measured.
-Revenue is measured at the fair value of the consideration received or receivable net of trade discounts and sales taxes and value added tax a) Sale of property
+Revenue is measured at the fair value of the consideration received or receivable net of trade discounts and sales taxes and value added tax.